 Morale, welfare and recreation

-*NEW* Archery Club: Open May 26 for members.
+Archery Club: Open for members.
 Memberships may be purchased at Outdoor Recreation/Tickets & Travel.
 Customers must wear face coverings when within less than 6 feet of non-family members.

-Arts & Crafts/Auto Hobby: Open Tuesday through Friday from 10 a.m. to 4 p.m.
-The Frame Shop, located within Arts & Crafts, will service customers by appointment only.
+Arts & Crafts: Open Tuesday through Friday from 10 a.m. to 4 p.m.
+The Frame Shop, located in Arts & Crafts, will service customers by appointment only.
 Curbside pick-up will continue for finished products.
 Customers must wear face coverings and maintain social distancing.

-*NEW* Carter Creek Camp will begin taking reservations May 26 over the phone only through Outdoor Recreation/Tickets & Travel (801-777-9666) beginning June 1 for July Carter Creek Camp dates.
+Carter Creek Camp will begin taking reservations over the phone only through Outdoor Recreation/Tickets & Travel (801-777-9666) beginning June 1 for July Carter Creek Camp dates.

 Dog Park: Open.
 Families are welcome to use the park, maintaining social distancing guidelines between persons from other households.

-*NEW* FamCamp: Open May 26 for all eligible guests.
+FamCamp: Open for all eligible guests.
 Reservations are required and may be made by calling 801-775-3250.
 Maximum length of stay is 14-consecutive days except for those traveling on PCS orders.

-*NEW* Hubbard Golf Course: Open Monday through Sunday, from dawn until dusk (weather permitting).
-Will resume golf association, leagues, driving range and tournaments with some limitation May 26.
+Hubbard Golf Course: Open Monday through Sunday, from dawn until dusk (weather permitting).
+Clubhouse open for programs and events by reservation only.
 Contact the golf course for more details at 801-777-3272.
-Customers must wear face coverings when within less than six feet of non-family members while indoors.Take-out food service will be available at the Golf Course Café from 9 a.m. to 2:30 p.m. and at the Halfway House from 10 a.m. to 5 p.m.
+Customers must wear face coverings when within less than six feet of non-family members while indoors.The Golf Course Café is open from 9 a.m. to 2:30 p.m. with limited seating and at the Halfway House from 10 a.m. to 5 p.m.
 Customers must wear face coverings when inside the Clubhouse and Halfway House.
 Driving Cart usage will be limited to one person per cart, unless customers traveled to the golf course together in the same vehicle.

 Parks and Playgrounds: All playgrounds and parks on Hill AFB are now open.
 This includes playgrounds in Boyer Hill housing, Centennial Park, Skate Park, and the two next to TLF Bldgs.
 470 and 480.
 Families are welcome to use the playgrounds and parks, maintaining social distancing guidelines between persons from other households.

-Warrior Fitness Center: Open for military and DoD civilians only, Monday through Friday, from 5:30 a.m. to 9 p.m.
-There will be no access to the showers or sauna, and there will be no classes or group/intramural sports.
-Customers are expected to wear face coverings, except when performing cardio or other strenuous activities, and maintain social distancing..
-Fitness testing is canceled at least until the end of June.
+Warrior Fitness Center: Open for military, DoD civilians, dependents and retirees Monday through Friday from 5:30 a.m. to 9 p.m.
+There will be no access to the sauna, showers, basketball courts, racquetball courts and indoor track.
+There will be no classes or group/intramural sports.
+Customers will be expected to maintain social distancing and wear face coverings when in the facility, except when performing cardio.
+There will be a maximum capacity of 80 patrons at any one time.

 Personnel and customer services

-75th FSS: All events held by FSS facilities have been cancelled through May 15.
+75th FSS: All events held by FSS facilities have been cancelled until further notice.

 Airmen’s Attic: Closed, with the exception of food pantry as coordinated through first sergeants.

-Barber Shop: Reopened for military members only, Monday through Saturday, from 8:30 a.m. to 3 p.m.
-Both service provider and customer must wear face coverings.
+Barber Shop: Now open for military, civilian and retirees Monday through Saturday from 8:30 a.m. to 4 p.m.
+No appointment is needed.
+Both service providers and customers must wear face coverings.
+Located in the Base Exchange.
+801-773‐4602.

 Career Development (Assignments/Re-enlistments): Open Monday through Friday from 8 a.m. to 4 p.m., by appointment only.
 Call 801-777-1661 or email email@example.com.